SkriptLang/skript-reflect/docs/basics/utilities.md

 {% endcode-tabs %}

 Returns a reference to the class from the given java type.
 Returns an object of type `java.lang.Class`.
-This expression also supports primitive types.
+This expression also supports primitive types, which doesn't require an import.